 The objectives of the FRRA Team are to provide leadership on all aspects of US regulatory reporting and firmwide capital stress-testing, including both internal and regulatory requirements.

-As Associate in the Treasury International Capital (TIC) Reporting team, this role is responsible for managing the preparation and consolidation of the TIC reports submitted into the U.S. Department of Treasury’s TIC system.
+As Associate in Regulatory Reporting & Analytics Team, this role is responsible for managing the preparation and consolidation of Form TFC-01, TFC-02, TIC-D and FR 2436.
 The individual will work with a team of finance professionals, collaborating and working in a team environment to achieve targeted objectives.

 Strong written and oral communication skills